tuvalutorture/SIMAS/README.md

 * OPERAND 1: the type of value.
 If the operand here is "in", then the value of the user input will be stored at this variable, with `str` type
 * OPERAND 2: the name of the variable
 * OPERAND 3: the value you wish to assign, if not using "in" as OPERAND 1

+#### - type
+* get the type of a variable
+* OPERAND 1: the variable name
+* OPERAND 2: the type of OPERAND 1 will be assigned to this variable as a string